Developer Guide

 Test case:

-, where x > number of students in the list
+delete x, where x > number of students in the list

 Expected: No student is deleted.
 Error details shown in the status message.